 Students interested in a four-year technical degree choose from options such as the BS in applied computer science, BA in interactive media design, and BS in health sciences.
 The transfer-friendly school streamlines the process and offers transfer scholarships to lower tuition.
 Becker highlights an average 90% placement rate for employment or further study after graduation.

 Wheelock College of Education and Human Development specializes in the preparation of educational professionals.
-Part of Boston College, the school offers bachelor's programs in 10 areas.
+Part of Boston University, the school offers bachelor's programs in 10 areas.
 Students may begin their education at one of the community and technical schools in Massachusetts, and they may transfer into options such as the BS in bilingual education, BS in early childhood education, or BS in special education.
 Students in the BS in deaf studies develop proficiency in American Sign Language as they prepare to work in settings such as education, counseling, or human services.

 The college collaborates with Boston Public Schools and the city of Boston to give learners classroom experience.
 Students may also teach learners abroad in London, Sydney, or Quito.
 Enrollees participate in internships at the Department of Youth Services, the Learning Center for the Deaf, and other organizations.
 To facilitate the success of transfer students, the college manages a transfer mentor program that matches freshmen with a BU transfer student who helps them assimilate.